bihealth/sodar-server/docs_manual/source/ui_user_profile.rst

 If local users are enabled on the site and you have a local SODAR account, the profile also includes the :guilabel:`Update User` button.
 This opens a form in which you can update your details and password.
-This form is **not** available for users authenticating with an existing user account via LDAP.
+This form is **not** available for users authenticating with an existing user account via an external LDAP or single sign-on provider.

 Deactivating Your Account